CopernicaMarketingSoftware/Documentation/Publisher/en/webforms.md

 * **Case sensitive**: Determines whether or not the field is case sensitive.
 * **Value from database**: Determines whether or not the value of a field should be pre-entered if known.
+If you want to check the value (for example to check a checkbox or select a radio button) you can display a different text by entering `value :: Displayed text` in the "Default value" field.
 * **Default value**: Value to use if no answer is given.

 ## More information